korakinos/morphonts/README.md

 ### others

 Another beautiful font to scale up with morphont is the proportional/non-monospace (!) **hlv** from the [**M+** bitmap font family](https://tracker.debian.org/pkg/xfonts-mplus).
 Unfortunately the spacing comes out far too narrow in `pilfont.py`'s rendering.
 If anyone manages to generate a good sample image, I would be happy to include it here.

-## Future improvements

-morphonts produces characteristic knobby artifacts in stroke intersections.
-Quite possibly these could be eliminated with additional, more specialised morphological operations which would target these artifects selectively.
-Though it is possible that such operations would produce new artifacts of their own.

 ## Notes on installing fonts